RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

 In this post I want to spend some time talking about the why and some use cases that I use LiveReloadServer for.

 ## What is a Local Web Server For?
 So why another local Web Server?
-A local Web Server isn't new and there are other local Web Servers and Live Reload tools that I've used for some time and while they work they have some limitations that I wanted to improve upon.
+A local Web Server isn't anything new.
+There are other local Web Servers and Live Reload tools that I've used for some time and while they work they have some limitations that I wanted to improve upon.

 ### A better Mousetrap
-This is quite subjective, but I've used both [http-server](https://github.com/http-party/http-server#readme) (and a few others) and [browsersync](https://www.browsersync.io/) for quite some time before I ended up creating my own tool.
-While both of these tools (and others) worked I was never happy with the operation of them. `http-server` works fine, but it's only a Web server - and has no support for live reload. `browsersync` has Live Reload and can also serve as a plain Web Server, but I found it to be a bit on the flaky side for the Live Reload functionality.
+This is quite subjective, but I've used both [http-server](https://github.com/http-party/http-server#readme) (and a few others) and [browsersync](https://www.browsersync.io/) for quite some time before I decided to create my own tool. `http-server` works fine, but it's only a Web server - and has no support for live reload. `browsersync` has Live Reload and can also serve as a plain Web Server, but I found it to be a bit on the flaky side for the Live Reload functionality.

 Part of the reason for bitching about these inconveniences is that I've been spoiled by the Live Reload features in full CLI environments for the various SPA frameworks, as these work very well and consistently.
 But - those tools are tied to specific frameworks and are slow to start as they have to build the projects usually and don't just run but do a lot more.

-For example where a standalone server comes in handy: I have quite a few VueJs 2.x applications that predate the Vue CLI.
-They are plain JavaScript applications that link `vue.js` as a library and that don't use a build process, so they don't need (and can't even use) the Vue CLI.
+For example where a standalone server comes in handy I have quite a few VueJs 2.x applications that predate the Vue CLI.
+They are plain JavaScript applications that don't use a build process and so don't need (and can't even use) the Vue CLI.
 These work great with this Live Reload server and it makes it easy to iterate changes without using a CLI Web server.
-Even today, I often use VueJs as a plain library - without a build process - or simple pages and in many of my static content sites.

 ### Fill an ASP.NET Core Hole
 I also wanted a server with some **extra features** that picks up the slack that ASP.NET Core doesn't fill.
 I call this use case **Static Web Sites with Benefits** and it is similar to what classic ASP.NET ASPX pages or even more so ASP.NET WebPages filled.
 Namely the idea that you can just drop some files - Razor pages, or Markdown files - into a folder and get basic .NET functionality in your otherwise static HTML content.
 You can access all of .NET features out of the box, and optionally load additional assemblies to extend with external functionality.